matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 If clients actually need obsolete state to render properly, this would imply that events have been marked as obsolete when they should not have been.
-(Note: we are discussing room state here, not state events.
+(Note: we are discussing current room state here, not state events.
 Obsolete state events should be returned as normal when the events timeline is requested.
 This allows users to explore historical events.)

 The only time when an obsolete state event is needed to update room state is when a client has already received non-obsolete state for this `event_key`.